-- 1. All public comments regarding the HOME-ARP Allocation Plan have been received and the hearing is hereby closed. - 2.
-The HOME-ARP Allocation Plan, on file with the City Clerk and by this reference made a part hereof, is hereby approved. - 3.
-The City Manager or their designee is hereby authorized and directed to submit the HOME-ARP Allocation Plan to the U.S. Department of Housing and Urban Development.
+- 1. All public comments regarding the HOME-ARP Substantial Amendment to the Allocation Plan have been received and the hearing is hereby closed. - 2.
+The HOME-ARP Substantial Amendment to the Allocation Plan, on file with the City Clerk and by this reference made a part hereof, is hereby approved. - 3.
+The City Manager or their designee is hereby authorized and directed to submit the HOME-ARP Substantial Amendment to the Allocation Plan to the U.S. Department of Housing and Urban Development.